etetteh/OoD_Gen-Chest_Xray/README.md

 For each setting, we compute the ROC-AUC for the following chest x-ray pathologies (labels): Cardiomegaly, Pneumonia, Effusion, Edema, Atelectasis, Consolidation, and Pneumothorax.

 For each split, you train on two (2) datasets, validate on one (1) and test on the remaining one (1). \
-The [baseline_rex.py](https://github.com/etetteh/OoD_Gen-Chest_Xray-REx/blob/main/baseline_rex.py) file contains code to run both our baseline and REx models.
+The [chest.py](https://github.com/etetteh/OoD_Gen-Chest_Xray-REx/blob/main/chest.py) file contains code to run both our baseline and REx models.

+To **finetune** or perform **feature extraction** with ImageNet weights pass the '--pretrained' and '--feat_extract' arguments **respectively**

 ### Train Using Baseline Model
-To train the baseline model on the first split, and validate on the MIMIC-CXR dataset, run the following code:
+To train a resnet-50 baseline model from scratch on the first split, and validate on the MIMIC-CXR dataset, run the following code:
 ```
-python baseline_rex.py --split=0 --valid_data="mc"
+python chest.py --baseline --arch resnet50 --split 0 --valid_data mc
 ```
 Note that for the first split, PadChest is automatically selected as the `test_data`, when you pass MIMIC-CXR as the validation data, and vice versa.

 ### Train Using REx Model
 To train the REx model, we run the same code above with some addtional arguments.
-We first turn off the baseline approach by passing the argument
-`--baseline=False`, and also specify the amount of penalty weight (float in multiples of 10) to use by passing `--penalty_weight=<penalty weight amount>`.
-Example:
+We first turn off the '--baseline' argument, and also specify the amount of penalty weight (float in multiples of 10) to use by `--penalty_weight=<penalty weight amount>`, and always pass '--weight_decay=0.0' Example:
 ```
-python baseline_rex.py --baseline=False --penalty_weight=100.0 --split=0 --valid_data="mc"
+python chest.py --arch resnet50 --weight_decay=0.0 --penalty_weight=100.0 --split 0 --valid_data mc
 ```

-## Something smaller?
-Three (3) Training Settings with Varying Pathologies
-Coming Soon ------>
+If no model architecture is specified, the code trains all the following architectures: `resnet50`, `shufflenet_v2_x0_5`, `shufflenet_v2_x1_0`, and `densenet121`.